Feel the excitement of a car that understands your body and emotions.

 Exploring new ways to avoid accidents using information

-on obstructions and
+on obstructions and damage to roads.

 Toyota is considering new ways to use telematics services equipped in Toyota vehicles to further reduce the rate of accidents.
 Using big data analysis, if many vehicles brake suddenly in the same area, that location can be identified and marked as a dangerous spot.
 Further, using rear-mounted cameras, the vehicle can photograph the road and collect information on damage to road lines or obstructions blocking people's view.
 In the future, this data will be shared as a new way to avoid traffic accidents.